 I have always wanted to include an Enhydro in my crystal, gem and mineral collection.
 Naturally, my first one is so unique that as a writer for CleanTechnica, it’s kind of serendipity.
 CleanTechnica is the number one news site that covers clean energy and cleantech.
 I often write about topics related to the oil industry and Tesla.
-So naturally, my fist Enhydro has oil in it, and not water.
+So naturally, my fist Enhydro has a fossil fuel--petroleum-- in it, and not water.

 Upon doing a search I came across Kacha Stones which seems to specialize in knowledge of Golden Enhydros.
 So I am referring to their article in most of this post.
 As I learn more from other sources, I’ll add to this.

 Quartz crystals often have a variety of inclusions in them.
 Sometimes those inclusions are water that is billions of years old.
 These are known as Enrydros which translates from Greek, meaning water within.